El Shaddai (song)

 "El Shaddai" (sometimes styled "El-Shaddai") is a contemporary Christian music song.
 It was written by Michael Card and John Thompson, using direct quotes from scripture as their inspiration, and recorded by Card on his 1981 debut album, Legacy.
 However, the best known version of the song was by singer Amy Grant, whose rendition was recorded in 1982 on her platinum-certified album Age to Age.

 The title comes from a Judaic name of God, usually translated as "God Almighty" (see El Shaddai).
 Approximately half the lyrics of the chorus are in the Hebrew language, which is rather unusual for a contemporary Christian song.
 The recording was in the style of a performance ballad, but the song was subsequently published in some hymnbooks and is occasionally sung congregationally.

 The song was a hit single for Grant, reaching the top ten of the Christian radio chart.
-"El Shaddai" won "Song of the Year" and Card won "Songwriter of the Year" at the 1983 GMA Dove Awards.
+"El Shaddai" won the "Dove Award for Song of the Year" and Card won "Songwriter of the Year" at the 1983 GMA Dove Awards.
 It was also named one of the "Songs of the Century" by the RIAA in 2001.

 Grant has recorded at least three different studio versions and one partial version: